JugaruRobert/ManageMonthlyExpenses_Python/README.md

 # ManageMonthlyExpenses_Python
-Simple project I made in Python to learn about parsing ,working with lists and dictionaries, multiple modules.
+Simple project made in Python to learn about parsing ,working with lists and dictionaries, multiple modules.